EnzymeFunctionInitiative/EST/docs/source/est/import/index.rst

 When import options such as Family and Accession ID are used, the import stage pull sequences from a BLAST database using ``fastacmd``.
-EFITools was designed to work with sequences from UniProt, UniRef90, and UniRef50 and accordingly the servers for the web version maintain copies of these datbases.
+EFITools was designed to work with sequences from UniProt, UniRef90, and UniRef50 and accordingly the servers for the web version maintain copies of these databases.

 SQL Database
 ~~~~~~~~~~~~